-The input and output requirements of this transform are identical to those of the XPath transform.
+The input and output requirements of this transform are identical to those of the XPath transform, but may only be applied to a node-set from its parent XML document.
 Note that it is not necessary to use an XPath expression evaluator to create this transform.
 However, this transform MUST produce output in exactly the same manner as the XPath transform parameterized by the XPath expression above.